Understanding Relationships

 There are basically two types of relationships.

-Suppose that you wish to create a relationhip between Customers and Phone Calls.
-Suppose that
+Suppose that you wish to create a relationship between Customers and Phone Calls.
+Suppose that also

-you have separate records for all of your customers and you also create a new record for every call you receive.
+you have separate records for each of your customers and you create a new record for every call you receive.

-Obviously (well, most of the time), each phone call record may only be related to a single customer.
-However, if you look from
+For this example, each phone call record can only be related to a single customer.
+Similarly, looking to the relationship from

-the customer side, a customer may be related to an unlimited number of phone call records.
+opposite side, a selected customer can be related to an unlimited number of phone call records.

-1 Customer is related to many Phone Calls.
-So, we call this as 1 to Many Relationship between Customers and Phone Calls.
+One Customer is related to many Phone Calls.
+So, we call this as One to Many Relationship between Customers and Phone Calls.

-In the example above, Many Phone Calls are related to 1 Customer.
+In the example above, Many Phone Calls are related to one Customer.

-So we may call this also as Many to 1 Relationship between Phone Calls and Customers.
+So we may call this also as Many to One Relationship between Phone Calls and Customers.

-We will call the first catalog of a 1 to N relationship as Parent Catalog (a.k.a master table).
+We will refer the first catalog of a One to Many relationship as Parent Catalog (a.k.a master table).

-We will call the second catalog of a 1 to N relationship as Child Catalog (a.k.a detail table).
+We will refer the second catalog of a One to Many relationship as Child Catalog (a.k.a detail table).

-See "Creating 1 to Many Relationships" to learn how to create this type of relationship.
+See "Creating One to Many Relationships" to learn how to create this type of relationship.

 Many to Many (N to N) Relationships